about

 Witch Girl

-My undergraduate thesis on Zambian traditional dance included chapters on trance and shamanistic ritual and led me to research Zambian witchcraft.
-I met the famous witch doctor and witch finder Dr. Sansakowa and his terrifying entourage.
+My undergraduate thesis on Zambian traditional dance included chapters on trance dancing and shamanistic ritual which also led me to discussion, written texts and witness statements about some elements of traditional healing and 'witchcraft'.
+On a documentary film shoot in Southern Province, 1991, I met, quite by accident, the famous witch doctor and witch finder Dr. Sansakowa and his terrifying entourage.
 Later, I sourced reportage and witness accounts from journalists, doctors, traditional healers, street children, church groups and others on various claims of HIV/AIDS cures, such as sleeping with virgins, blood transfusions, and cannibalism.
-There was endless material to draw on for Witch Girl!
+This exposure, alongside my own experience of the devastating effect of the HIV/AIDS pandemic in Zambia on friends, family, communities and all sectors of life, formed the impetus to write Witch Girl!
 For more background, see Colorado State University’s Center for Literary Publishing's Tanvir Bush Interview.

 Cull

 For Cull, a dark satire on the potential state-sponsored euthanasia of disabled and vulnerable people, my research was deeply personal, based in part on my own experience as a disabled “client” of the UK’s social welfare system.
 I supported this as much as possible with facts, figures, and wider reading on the language of dehumanisation and the escalation of prejudice with regard to the social empowerment or otherwise of the disabled and poor in contemporary England.
-For the rationale behind the creation of my protagonist for Cull, as well as a list of references, see my research paper on The Writing Platform: Blinding My Hero.
+Although this novel was written before the Covid Pandemic of 2019, it was frighteningly prescient and resonates profoundly with both disabled and non-disabled readers today.
+For the creative rationale behind Cull's protagonist, and a list of references, see my research paper on The Writing Platform: Blinding My Hero.

 Dressed in a black jumper and black trousers, a grinning Tanvir Bush is seen mid-air, head thrown back, arms flung out, right arm stretched above her head, left arm stretched out to the side, with her knees bent and feet kicked up behind her.
 In the background is the brown-tiled roof of a house with the tops of two green trees.
 The head of a laughing woman enjoying the spectacle is visible in front of the house.